dakotaPPP/Rescan-Helper/README.md

 Go to [Releases](https://github.com/dakotaPPP/Rescan-Helper/releases/) on the right hand side pane in this repository and download the .exe <br />
 If instead you want to run the code via the .py file then follow the steps below:
 1. Download the [.zip file](https://github.com/dakotaPPP/Rescan-Helper/archive/refs/heads/main.zip) and extract
-2. To install the required libaries navigate to the directory of requirements.txt and run `pip install -r requirements.txt`
+2. To install the required packages navigate to the directory of requirements.txt and run `pip install -r requirements.txt`

 ## On First Run
 Upon your first time running the program it will create a config folder in your appdata<br />